MaigoAkisame/zhihu-ignore-invites/README.md

 # zhihu-ignore-invites

+**Warning: Do not use the script for the moment!
+I just found out that my account was frozen for too frequent accesses after ignoring a few hundred questions.**

 This script will ignore all your invitations on [zhihu.com](https://zhihu.com), so you don't have to ignore them one by one.

 The script is written in Python 2.
 You need to have [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) installed first.